gerardllorach/audiovisualdubbedMST/README.md

   · use a shotgun microphone (also called boom I think) or a cardioid microphone, close to the speaker (e.g., above the speaker or below at the height of the knees and outside the recording frame of the camera).
   · check out this video for mic setups: https://www.youtube.com/watch?v=cusxbkwyvQ4.
   · never let the audio signal go over -12 dB in the camera and in the handheld recorder.
+  · avoid background noise and try to get a clean recording.
+It will affect your asynchrony scores later.

 ### Location
 There will be the talker (person speaking the sentences) and the recording equipment (camera, handheld recorder, microphone, computer and lights).
 Choose a chair/stool for the talker that is comfortable and also forces the talker to sit with a straight back.
 Avoid using chairs with a high backrest, as it could appear in the video unintentionally.